RGLgg/P-REC/README.md

 # P-REC

+## Download from [here](https://github.com/RGLgg/P-REC/releases/latest/download/PREC.zip) and not the green download button above

 Rehost of P-REC.

 P-REC is a TF2 plugin for Windows operating systems created by Ukraine Orange that records demos, takes screenshots and logs your killstreaks automatically.

 The original guide can be found [here](https://etf2l.org/p-rec/)

 # INFO